rebmaso/submaps_ros/README.md

 ## To run on a dataset

 This project has also been tested on the uHumans2 dataset.
 I chose it because it's one of the few that provides both RGB-D and stereo data.
 Just download one of the bags (preferably one with no humans: the ones that end with _00h) following the guide [here](http://web.mit.edu/sparklab/datasets/uHumans2/).
-Play the bag, then launch the pipeline as usual:
+Play the bag, then launch the pipeline using the default args:

 `` roslaunch ros_submapping ros_submapping.launch ``